bbwieland/bbwieland.github.io/_posts/2024-04-01-cbb-rating-systems.md

 strongest basis in NCAA Tournament results of any major conference.
-Per BartTorvik, the conference leads the NCAA with almost 13 more wins than expected via predictive metrics entering the tournament between 2010 and 2023.
+Per BartTorvik, the conference leads the NCAA with almost 13 more wins than expected via predictive metrics entering the tournament between 2010 and last season (2023).
 That number will almost assuredly rise following the conclusion of a 2024 tournament which saw the conference send three teams to the Elite Eight and an 11-seed to the Final Four.
 Over that same time period, the Big 12 and Mountain West — two frequent punching bags for